liveahero-wiki/liveahero-wiki.github.io/_charas/seiichiro.md

 ---
 title: Seiichiro
 characterId: 114
----

-{% capture BIO_S01 %}
+sidekicks:
+- stockId: 11141
+  BIO_S01: |-
     An observer who serves as the chief operator of UEHA japan branch, also the Parliamentary Secretary at the Ministry of Regional Defense.

     Born in Sakai, Japan, his full name is Seiichiro Tenma.

     A confident man who boasts of his advantages: sharp mind, handsome, athletic, and comes from a prominent family.

     Often being shunned in the ministry due to his unyielding and unforgiving attitude towards injustice.

     Okitaka likes him due to His peerless ability to listen, compiling information from others, and lead the team.

     Since his awakening as an "observer" at an early age, it was his overwhelming confidence and high pride that protected him from the inquisitive looks of those around him.

     A resolute attitude against irrationality, he overwrite discrimination with his charisma and competence.

     His somewhat narcissistic attitude is a testament to his life of resisting external pressure.

     The bizarre rebellious spirit is also directed at the intervenors, and he continues to work in his underground organization to achieve revenge against them.
-{% endcapture %}
-{% include sidekick-infobox.html stockId=11141 BIO_S01=BIO_S01 extraPassiveSkillIds="8114101"
-extra_sprites="fg_seiichiro_s01_skin1,fg_seiichiro_s01_skin2,fg_seiichiro_s01_skin3"
-%}
+  extraPassiveSkillIds:
+  - '8114101'
+  extra_sprites: fg_seiichiro_s01_skin1,fg_seiichiro_s01_skin2,fg_seiichiro_s01_skin3
+---

 {% include voice-table.html resourceName="seiichiro"
 s_gachaResult = "Parliament secretary for country defense, Seiichiro Tenma.<br>Leave it to me.<br>Your security, and your growth as an operator, I will make sure take care all of it."